GitHargie/LogShippingDemo/README.md

 # LogShippingDemo
-Knowledgebase for demonstration of SQL Server LogShipping
+Knowledgebase for demonstration of SQL Server Log Shipping